Agoric/documentation/main/javascript-modifications/lockdown.md

 The `'unsafe'` setting keeps the original behavior for compatibility at the price of reproducibility and fingerprinting.

-In standard JavaScript, these builtin methods have `Locale` or `locale` in their name and are affected by `localeTaming`:
+In standard JavaScript, these built-in methods have `Locale` or `locale` in their name and are affected by `localeTaming`:
 - `toLocaleString`
 - `toLocaleDateString`